High rates of avoidable deaths among most disadvantaged

-Dr Emily Tweed said: "People affected by multiple forms of extreme disadvantage are dying early at appalling rates, often from conditions which are preventable or treatable.
+Dr Emily Tweed, lead author of the study from the MRC/CSO Social and Public Health Sciences Unit at the University of Glasgow, said: “People affected by multiple forms of extreme disadvantage are dying early at appalling rates, often from conditions which are preventable or treatable.
 The challenges of struggling to keep a roof over your head, to restart your life after prison, and facing drug or mental health problems all take their toll on health.

 “But there’s a huge amount we can do to support those affected – and prevent these experiences in the first place – by more joined-up working across different services and by tackling underlying causes such as poverty, unaffordable housing, and discrimination.”

 David, who was a member of the advisory group for the project, describes himself as “having spent eight years in local authority care and 15 years revolving around a system of homelessness, prison, probation and A&E departments”.

 He said: “As a person of lived experience who has journeyed along many of the paths in the study field, I found the whole piece of work very thought provoking.
 My experience of living and working on that front line for 35 years is that people who endure this life cycle for many years and seem incapable of change are usually rooted in traumatic experiences in their life.
 As a society we seem fixated on treating the symptoms of trauma as opposed to treating the trauma itself.
 We are currently leading Europe on homeless deaths, drug deaths and rates of imprisonment to name but a few.
 We really need to get underneath the drivers for all these areas as well as the premature deaths.”